Jackson Heights: Culture

 Jackson Heights is among the most diverse neighborhoods in New York City and the nation.
 Half of the population was foreign-born by the 2000s.
 It is home to large numbers of South Americans (particularly Colombian, Ecuadorian and Argentinian) and South Asians (Bangladeshis, Pakistanis, Tibetans, Nepalese, and Indians).
-Because of its large and vibrant Tibetan community, it has been called "the second (if unofficial) capital of the exile Tibetan world, after Dharamsala, India."
+In November 2021, Shekar Krishnan was elected to represent the district on the New York City Council, becoming one of the first Councilmembers of South Asian descent.
+Because of its large and vibrant Tibetan community, Jackson Heights has been called "the second (if unofficial) capital of the exile Tibetan world, after Dharamsala, India."
 Most businesses are Asian and Latino-owned, and there are restaurants, bakeries, specialty shops, legal offices, bars, and beauty salons.
 There is a Little India on 74th Street and a Little Pakistan and Little Bangladesh on 73rd Street.
 There is also a large concentration of South Americans east of 77th Street, especially a Little Colombia along 37th Avenue.

 Jackson Heights was heavily Colombian during the 1980s, but other immigrant groups have settled in the area, notably Mexicans.
 Many of the displaced Colombians have moved to adjacent areas such as Elmhurst, East Elmhurst, Corona, College Point and Flushing.
 Queens County still has the largest concentration of Colombians in the United States of any county (roughly 135,000).